Would you like to learn the secret to brilliant presenting?

-Giving your message the space to land with your audience and them time to absorb it is one of the most powerful things you can do in a presentation.
+Give your message the space to land with your audience.
+Allowing them time to absorb it is one of the most powerful things you can do in a presentation.

 ‘By the time they’re 65, 1 will be rich… 4 will be financially independent… 5 will still be working. …54 will be broke.
 Now think a moment.’